 A one-armed World War II veteran, John J. Macreedy (Spencer Tracy, Boys Town), arrives at the small town of Black Rock.
 The town is controlled by wealthy Reno Smith (Robert Ryan, Crossfire) and his men.
 Smith makes clear to Macreedy that he is not welcomed.
 Macreedy goes about his business unaware that the residents of Black Rock harbor a dark secret.

 Reaction & Thoughts:

 Bad Day at Black Rock is a terrific exercise in minimalism.
 It’s also a very visual film.
 Director Sturges uses wide angels and empty spaces like a true master of the medium.
 Actually, I’ve always found it odd that such a small-scale production relies so much on the visual glories of CinemaScope, but the experiment works beautifully.

 The film is packed, I mean packed, with all kinds of interesting ideas.
 Firstly, Bad Day at Black Rock is one of the first American movies to talk about the Japanese-Americans internment camps.
 The movie also touches upon other controversial issues like xenophobia, ruralism versus urbanism, and patriotism.
 The film’s biggest irony is that in attempt to preserve what is perceived as true American values, the residents of the town turned their home into a fascist state.
 All these ideas are neatly compressed into eighty-one short minutes.

 The cast is wonderful.
 Lee Marvin (Cat Ballou), Dean Jagger (Elmer Gantry), Walter Brennan (The Westerner), and Ernest Borgnine (Marty) play a rabble of assorted townfolks.
-Tracy, however, walks away with the movie — his naturalistic style has never been better displayed.
+Spencer Tracy walks, however, away with the movie — his naturalistic style has never been better displayed.
 It’s in fact my favorite performance of his — it’s hard to find another actor that does as much without moving an eyebrow.

 Not surprising, Sturges, Tracy and Kaufman received well-deserved Oscar nominations for their work here (Tracy also won the top award at the prestigious Cannes Film Festival).
 The excellent cast also includes Anne Francis (Forbidden Planet) plays the only female role in the film.
 William C. Mellor’s (A Place in the Sun and Peyton Place) cinematography is fantastic too.

 Conclusions & Final Thoughts: